 Making the Slope

-You will also want to provide a gentle and consistent slope to ensure that water and other runoff do not pool under your structure or at the base of the house.
-A pitch of about two inches for every foot should be all you need to secure proper drainage.
+You will also want to ensure that your structure has a moderate and regular slope so that water and other drainage do not collect under it or at the foot of the building.
+A pitch of approximately two inches for every foot of length should be sufficient to ensure efficient drainage.